Trust: Your Most Valuable Leadership Asset

 Wise Leaders Reflect a Trust-able God

 Trust is important not only because it’s needed for inside out growth both personally and in the church.
 Trust is vitally important because it gives testimony of the character of God.
 Being trustworthy is a way to represent him and reflect who he is to others.
 Proverbs 20:6 says, “Many claim to have unfailing love, but a faithful person who can find?”
-God can be trusted and our character also should reflect that.
-This ought to not be rare but common, the substance of the Christian life.
+God can be trusted and our character should reflect that.
+This ought to not be rare, but common, the substance of the Christian life.

 Much of the way we carry on in the church however appears to indicate that we don’t really trust God.
-Our methods tend toward human centeredness and a dependency on the abilities of mortals.
+Our methods tend toward human centeredness and a dependence on the abilities of mortals.
 Our programs are produced with little time spent considering God’s desires.
 Assessment of our successes is determined by the reaction of the people rather than the pleasure of God.
 If you get one thing here get this; the ultimate challenge for every Christian leader is to move from self-confident living to trust oriented life in Christ.
-And this trust relationship should be evident first and foremost in our relationships with those with whom we serve.
+And this trust relationship should be evident, first and foremost, in our relationships with those with whom we serve.

 If we really believe that the Christian life is a walk of trust, then how should our leadership structures and churches reflect that?
 Christian leadership should look more like Abraham walking in faith out of Ur, and less like a business model.
 Our ministry ventures should require faith like the children of Israel had while trudging around the city of Jericho.
 Our churches should be less dependent on the abilities of high performing leaders and more focused on Christ.
 If we really believe that God can be trusted then shouldn’t our leadership reflect that?
 Shouldn’t our relationships with the servants closest to us be characterized by a deep and uncommon trust?